pilvia/remix-firebase-template/README.md

 ## Firebase Functions

 You can add other Firebase Functions like Firebase triggers by adding code to functions/src and modifying functions/src/index.ts accordingly.

+## Firebase Auth

+If you are using Firebase authentication, you can uncomment Fetch Interceptor in app/entry.client.ts .
+This will allow you to authenticate user's requests on server side with Authentication header, instead of own cookie, which other instructions usually suggest.